sebastiandg7/multi-docker-compose-networking/README.md

 <details>
 <summary>Click to expand</summary>

-Both server and client `docker-compose.yml` add the services to the `multi-compose-net` network.
+Both server and client `docker-compose.yml` add their services to the `multi-compose-net` network.

 ```yml
 version: '3.8'